mikeylong/mikeylong.github.io/_includes/my-story.md

-I remember the first time I picked up a Communication Arts magazine at Barnes & Noble.
-It was the February 1997 issue featuring SF Bay Area photographer RJ Muna.
-As I thumbed from back to front of those glossy pages, I felt that I wanted to be part of that world.
-I felt a kind of kinship with RJ Muna: how he talked about his goals, and his work.
+The February 1997 issue of Communication Arts magazine stood out like a beach ball on a battlefield among the supermodels, superstars, and the ugly-famous of Washington DC.
+The magazine rack gyrated in a pattern that blurred them all together; they were all the same.
+I reached for the only inspiration I could find: an iconic photograph by RJ Muna.

-> I tried to imagine the people behind the work in that design magazine and I saw thoughtful, creative people wielding a subtle power over our culture.
+> Thumbing from back to front of those glossy magazine pages, I admired the influence those artists and designers had over our fickle cultural desires.

-I bought an affordable Pentax camera the very next day.
-I had no idea what I was doing.
-I burned through two dozen rolls of film in one week, and made as many trips to the 1-hour photo lab to get them processed.
-Shoot, process, iterate.
+Quality comes from practice and passion.
+For the next two weeks, my new Pentax camera would burn through two dozen rolls of black and white film.
+The subdued inspiration of suburban people, architecture, and the rolling foothills were the subjects for my nascent artistic endeavor.

-Soon after teaching myself photography, I worked in a professional darkroom just across the river from the Boise State University campus.
-I was hired on the spot when I showed them my photography portfolio.
-I learned so much at that place about color, composition, and visual storytelling.
-Then, one of the technicians  took me under his wing and said, _The future is digital, Mike.
+I walked into the media lab across the bridge from the university.
+After reviewing my photography portfolio, they offered me a job to run a couple of their darkrooms.
+Color, composition, and chemistry were my teachers now, and the darkroom was the lectern.
+One of the technicians took me under his wing and said, _The future is digital, Mike.
 You should buy a Mac and learn Photoshop_.
-I took his advice, and it changed my life.
+And later he said, _Apple will soon put UNIX in every computer they make, so you should learn that too_.
+I took his advice, and it changed the course of my life.

 > My curiosity about digital photography led me to go deeper into the fractal world of computers and the internet.